Sekai0NI0itamio/install-minecraft-modpacks/README.md

 # DESCRIPTION
 **Reverse engineered how CurseForge handles file downloads**, usually you have to download the 500 Mb enormous app just to install a mod pack, that has.json and.html.
-Well now, time has changed, no more storage stealing from CurseForge, and time wasting from CurseForge, you can now **insta(not insta, but FASTLY) download the mods** inside the modpack and add them to your Minecraft.
+Well now, time has changed, no more storage stealing from CurseForge, and no more time wasting from CurseForge, you can now **insta(not insta, but FASTLY) download the mods** inside the modpack and add them to your Minecraft.

 # HOW TO USE
 1. Type in `python3 curseforge.py` and hit enter.